JJenus/JJenus/README.md

 Mostly backend engineering, front-end engineering, but not a big fan of CSS.
 - 💞️ I’m looking to collaborate on ...
 On Java, Javascript, PHP, and Vue projects
-- 📫 How to reach me ...
-LinkedIn: Alakere Jenus (there's only one person in the world with that name)

 ## I did this, to be motivated to update it.
 <!---